Why Don’t Latinos Enroll in Clinical Trials?

 Framing clinical trial participation in terms of altruism, contributing to the advancement of science, and helping one’s familia may also positively influence participation.

-However, many healthcare providers lack the knowledge necessary to talk to Latino patients about clinical trials.
+However, many healthcare providers lack the knowledge necessary to talk to these patients about clinical trials.

-This problem is partially due to implicit bias and the lack of diverse healthcare providers who can speak Spanish and relate to Latino culture.
+This problem is partially due to alack of healthcare providers who can speak Spanish and relate to people who are of this background.

 Another problem is time.

-“A lot of Latinos have never heard of a clinical trial or been asked to participate in one,” Jason Resendez, Chief of Staff at Us Against Alzheimer’s, told UnidosUS.
+“A lot of [our people] have never heard of a clinical trial or been asked to participate in one,” Jason Resendez, Chief of Staff at Us Against Alzheimer’s, told UnidosUS.

 Lack of Clinical Trial Access

-For many Latinos, clinical trials may not be affordable due to travel costs, time off work for clinic visits, and lack of health insurance.
+For many, clinical trials may not be affordable due to travel costs, time off work for clinic visits, and lack of health insurance.

 Some clinical trials will compensate participants, and even offer childcare services to make participation more convenient, but these accommodations are not always available.

-These exclusions exist because researchers are testing outcomes in a specific group of people, or because having these comorbidities is a safety issue with the treatment being tested.
+These exclusions exist because researchers are testing outcomes in a groups of people, or because having these comorbidities is a safety issue with the treatment being tested.

 Fear and Distrust of Clinical Trials

-Many Latinos may fear that they will be “guinea pigs” for a new treatment if they participate in a clinical trial.
+Many fear that they will be “guinea pigs” for a new treatment if they participate in a clinical trial.

-While these feelings of fear and distrust are understandable, many Latinos and other patients of color have greatly benefitted from participating in a clinical trial.
+While these feelings of fear and distrust are understandable, many people benefit from clinical trials.

 Take Willie Heard, for example.

-When he was diagnosed with cancer, he didn’t hesitate to consider a clinical trial – even though he had heard some of the negative stigma around trials in the African American community.
+When he was diagnosed with cancer, he didn’t hesitate to consider a clinical trial – even though he had heard some of the negative stigma around trials.

 Heard and his doctor had an informative discussion about a specific clinical trial in which everything was explained to him clearly.